 I've always been active and enjoyed sport throughout primary and secondary school.
-We were always active as a family and growing up my parents always encouraged us to watch sport and be active.
+We were always active as a family and growing up, my parents always encouraged us to watch sport and be active.

 Despite my love of running, my main sport was hockey and I continued to play throughout university.
 I played for Hull University 1st XI and even had a game for the men's 2nd XI because they were short of a player one week!
 I played in the BUSA university league and both Humberside and Yorkshire hockey leagues.
 Throughout my 4 years at university I didn't do a lot of running, once or twice a week for hockey fitness but nothing serious.

 When I came home after university in 2008, I rejoined Bourne Hockey Club for one season and then moved to the City of Peterborough Hockey Club for 4 seasons.
-Alongside hockey I rejoined my local running club and started taking this a bit more seriously.
+Alongside hockey, I rejoined my local running club and started taking this a bit more seriously.
 I raced in some local cross country leagues and did a few road races.
-I took a break from running to go to Birmingham to study to be a personal trainer and focus on gym training.
+I took a break from running to go to Birmingham to study to become a personal trainer and focus on gym training.

 From there I bought my first bike and started being coached by cycling coach Mark Griffin and running coach Sean Beard.
 I trained throughout the winter and entered my first duathlon in early 2015.
 In March 2015 I raced at the Dambuster Duathlon at Rutland Water, fairly local to me.
 This was a standard distance race, 10km run, 40km ride, 5km run.
-I hated it!!!
+I hated it!
 I wasn't prepared for just how much it was going to take out of me and how much it was going to hurt.
-Somehow I managed to qualify for the GB Age Group team to race at the World Champs in Adelaide in October 2015.
+Somehow I managed to qualify for the GB Age Group team to race at the World Championships in Adelaide in October 2015.

 So I had qualified for this year world champs at the standard distance, the next challenge was the European champs, but I was racing the sprint distance.
 I went to Germany for the race and came 2nd overall and 2nd in my age group.
 I was so happy!
 Another medal!
 This race was also my 6th race in 12 weeks so I was knackered and ready for a rest.

 I had 7 weeks until the world champs, not really enough time for a decent rest and to get a full training block in but I did what I could.
 I went to Spain for the world champs and my first standard distance race for GB.
 It was awful!
 So hot and I wasn't on form.
 I had a terrible first run, pulled it back on the bike and then limped around the last 5km!
-Despite my performance I was 6th overall, a huge improvement on the previous year, and I had won my age group again!
+Despite my performance, I came 6th overall, a huge improvement on the previous year, and I had won my age group again!

 - Squat Jumps